 As agriculture evolved and people found other ways to deal with pests, Doxies became beloved companion dogs (did you know that even Picasso had one?).
 AKC lists them as number 12 on their most popular dog chart, and they registered the breed in 1885 for the first time.
-If you’d like to know more about this fearless little breed, check out these 10 facts you should know about Dachshunds with pictures.
+If you’d like to know more about this fearless little breed, check out these 10 Facts You Should Know About Pepto Bismol for Dogs.

 In essence, a Dapple Dachshund is just a Dachshund with a dappled pattern.
 It’s unclear how they came to be since Doxies are typically uniform, but they carry the merle gene that causes the unique coloring.